Online Maximum Independent Set of Hyperrectangles: σ -Bounded Hypercubes

 \section{\texorpdfstring{$\bm{\sigma}$}{σ}-Bounded Hypercubes}

 For $\sigma \geq 1$, let a $\sigma$-bounded hypercube be a hypercube with side length between 1 and $\sigma$, inclusive.
-In this section, we prove results for $\sigma$-bounded hypercubes in non-dominated and arbitrary order.
-We assume that the online algorithm is given the value of $\sigma$ as part of its input.
-The results from Section~\ref{sec:rect} on dominating order apply in this special case as well.
+We assume that the online algorithm knows the value of $\sigma$.
+The results for the oblivious adversary model in this section use techniques based on those of \citet{Caragiannis2007}.